sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/ledger_access_policies.md

 # DIBE Consortium Ledger Access Policies

 ## 1. DECLARATION OF INTENT
-The policies defined in this version of this document—in particular those regarding Permissioned Write Access and Personal Data—have been adopted by the DIBE Consortium during the period required to transition from the current policy of Permissioned Write Access to the new policy of Public Write Access as defined in this document.
-The DIBE Consortium Foundation intends to accomplish this transition as soon as the relevant regulatory reviews can be completed.
+The DIBE Consortium will limit write access to that of Permissioned Write Access processing.

 ## 2. RECOMMENDED READING
-The terms used in this Controlled Document are more fully explained, including a visual diagram, on the Data Protection Regulation page of the Sovrin Foundation website.
+The terms used in this Controlled Document are more fully explained, including a visual diagram, in the [Legal Architecture Overview](../gf_legal/legal_arch.md).

 ### 1. Transaction Author Agreement
 1. The DIBE Consortium Foundation MUST: